Exclusive: Bentley warns worst case no deal Brexit would hit profitability, investment

 “We may work for four days, or we may have a longer Christmas break and a longer Easter break if there is no deal so that we can smooth the period between now and the middle of next year,” he said.

+Prime Minister Theresa May has repeatedly said she will get a good deal for the industry with her Chequers plan, which has faced stiff opposition from many in her party, promising a common rulebook for goods with the EU to avoid disruption.

+Whilst having to adapt to the uncertainties around Brexit, car firms are also preparing to provide electric and hybrid models as stricter air quality rules come into place and governments increasingly penalize the use of combustion engines.

-Hallmark, who took over as chief executive in February, is also trying to make the brand’s range more environmentally-friendly and presented his plan to the board earlier this year.
+Hallmark, who took over as chief executive in February, is trying to make the brand’s range more environmentally-friendly and presented his plan to the board earlier this year.

 “It was taking stock of all the models, all the powertrains, all the future technologies that we needed to invest in and re-cut the plan to be more electrified than we were,” he said.